-Rains and cloudy weather in Bihar continued to hinder the maize trading activities and also impacting the quality of the produce which in turn weighing on prices.
+Rains and cloudy weather in Bihar continued to hinder the maize trading activities and also impacting the quality of the produce which in turn is weighing on prices.
 Also due to increasing moisture level farmers are trying to liquidate their stocks at discounted rates aiding weakness.
-As per the sources, around 90-95 per cent of the maize already traded in Mandis of Andhra Pradesh and 75-80 per cent in Bihar mandis.
+As per the sources, around 90-95 per cent of the maize has already traded in Mandis of Andhra Pradesh and 75-80 per cent in Bihar mandis.

-As the government twiddles its thumbs on allowing export of surplus grains, wheat prices have plunged below not just the government's promised minimum support price but also below the maize prices.
+As the government is yet to decide on allowing export of surplus grains, wheat prices have plunged below not just the government's promised minimum support price but also below the maize prices.
 And this has prompted poultry feed manufacturers to substitute wheat for maize in their produce.
 Currently wheat prices in Northern India (Rs.
 950 to 1150/ qtl) are less compared to Maize prices (Rs.
 1000-1250/qtl) wherein it will be cost effective to go for feeding wheat in place of maize.
-Even poultry and cattle farmers may opt for bajra and wheat in place of maize to reduce the cost of feeding.
+Poultry and cattle farmers may opt for bajra and/or wheat in place of maize to reduce the cost of feed.
 The poultry industry nearly uses 60% of India's maize production.

 During the upcoming season maize crop may face stiff competition with other crops (cotton, sugarcane) that performed well during 2010-11 season.
-As per the initial intention received, this year in southern part of the country, paddy growers are expected to shift to sugarcane and/or maize cultivation.
-Also if monsoon, remains favourable over NW part of country particularly over Rajasthan, maize planting will increase.
+As per the initial sowing intention data received, this year in southern part of the country, paddy growers are expected to shift to sugarcane and/or maize cultivation.
+Also if monsoon remains favourable over NW part of country particularly over Rajasthan, maize planting will increase.
 Any government increase in MSP would also favour the maize cultivation.
-However, monsoon will remain the key factor and it should be watched very carefully, any deviation in monsoon will led to decline in sown area or increase pest and disease in the crop.
+Ministry of agriculture proposed a hike of 11.40 per cent of minimum support price for maize in 2011-12 crop season to Rs.
+980/qtl (Rs.
+880/qtl for 2010-11 season) However, monsoon will remain the key factor and it should be watched very carefully, any deviation in monsoon will led to decline in sown area or increase pest and disease in the crop.